Poison Ivy (1992 film)

 Poison Ivy is a 1992 American erotic thriller film directed by Katt Shea.
 It stars Drew Barrymore, Sara Gilbert, Tom Skerritt and Cheryl Ladd.
-The original music score is composed by David Michael Frank.
+The original music score was composed by David Michael Frank.
 The film was shot in Los Angeles.

-It premiered at Sundance on January 21, 1992, where it was nominated for the Grand Jury prize of Best Film.
-Although it did not fare very well at the box office, grossing $1,829,804 with its limited theatrical release to 20 movie theaters, the film received favorable word-of-mouth, and became a success on cable and video in the mid-1990s.
+The film premiered at the Sundance Film Festival on January 21, 1992, where it was nominated for the Grand Jury prize of Best Film.
+Although it did not fare very well at the box office, grossing $1,829,804 with its limited theatrical release to 20 movie theaters, the film received favorable word-of-mouth and became a success on cable and video in the mid-1990s.
 It has since gained status as a cult film, and is the first installment in a Poison Ivy film series that includes three direct-to-video sequels.

 Plot

 Sylvie Cooper is a troubled teenage student at an expensive private school.
 She meets and befriends a poor street-smart girl whose name she does not know.
-When a dog is hit by a car, the girl mercy kills it by striking it with a metal bar.
-Sylvie gives the girl the nickname "Ivy" after a temporary tattoo of the plant she has on her thigh.
+When a dog is hit by a car, the girl kills it by striking it with a metal bar.
+Sylvie gives the girl the nickname "Ivy" after seeing a stick-on tattoo of the plant she has on her thigh.

-Sylvie's father Darryl, whom she is rebelling against and frequently feuds with, picks her up from school one day; Ivy asks for a ride.
-She sits in the front with him and flirtatiously crosses her legs.
-Sylvie later confides in Ivy that Darryl is not her biological father and that she tried to commit suicide once.
-A few days later, Sylvie invites Ivy over to her house, and Ivy wins over the affection of Georgie, Sylvie's chronically ill mother.
+Sylvie's father Darryl, against whom she is rebelling and with whom she frequently feuds, picks her up from school one day; Ivy asks for a ride.
+Ivy sits in the front with him and flirtatiously uncrosses her legs.
+Sylvie later confides in Ivy that Darryl is not her biological father and that she once tried to die by suicide.
+A few days later, Sylvie invites Ivy to her house, and Ivy wins the affection of Georgie, Sylvie's chronically ill mother.

 Soon after, as both of Sylvie's parents enjoy Ivy's company, Ivy practically moves in.
-The girls share clothes and Sylvie's bed.
-As they have similar figures, Georgie lends Ivy some of her clothes.
-However, Ivy begins to shown signs of psychopathy, including continued inappropriate flirtations with Darryl and socially manipulating Sylvie into getting a permanent tattoo.
-Ivy also deduces that Sylvie lied about her suicide attempt and Darryl not being her biological father.
+The girls share clothes and Sylvie's bed, and, as they have similar figures, Georgie lends Ivy some of her clothes.
+However, Ivy starts inappropriately flirting with Darryl, as well as manipulating Sylvie into getting a permanent tattoo.
+Ivy also deduces that Sylvie lied about her suicide attempt and about Darryl not being her biological father.

 Darryl throws a party at the house to improve his failing career, and enlists Sylvie to help him.
 Ivy is able to manipulate the situation so that Sylvie is forced to leave the house while she remains to help.
 Ivy dresses seductively during the party and coerces Darryl, a recovering alcoholic, into drinking champagne.
-He later embraces her, only to be caught by Georgie.
-Ivy apologizes, claiming that Darryl was under stress and she was only comforting him.
+He embraces her but is caught by Georgie.
+Ivy apologizes, claiming that Darryl was under stress and she was merely comforting him.
 Georgie believes her, accepts a glass of champagne drugged with sleeping pills, and falls asleep.
-Ivy then coaxes Darryl into performing oral sex on her.
+In the bed while Georgie sleeps, Ivy coaxes Darryl into performing oral sex on her.